Can’t Hear Anyone In Valorant? Try these Solutions

 Allow Another App Through Windows Defender Firewall

-4. Click Browse and select these 4 files to add to the list:
+4. Click Browse and add these 4 files:

 – C:\Riot Games\Riot Client\RiotClientServices.exe